- Solutions

 These platforms also have been tricky to navigate for older vaccination patients in particular, especially for scheduling the second dose.
 Senior citizens represent a hugely important demographic for vaccination rollouts, and many of them have reported so much trouble trying to schedule vaccination appointments that they’ve given up altogether.
 Neglecting such a key sector of the patient base is an enormous problem – they need an intuitive and easy-to-use interface with straightforward processes.

 For many of the solutions that are rolled out on a large scale, customers have found it difficult to customize the features and functionalities according to their use case.
-This is crucial given the ever-evolving nature of vaccination deployment and the different methods organization use to distribute vaccines.
+This is crucial given the ever-evolving nature of vaccination deployment and the different methods organizations use to distribute vaccines.

 In order to prevent these problems from occurring, vaccination scheduling and deployment systems need to proactively anticipate them and address any conflicts within their design.